El Salvador - Country Commercial Guide

 Units: USD millions

-The United States is among the top four sources of ICT goods imports in El Salvador, with about 4% of the imports market share in 2021; China leads with 68%, followed by Vietnam and Mexico, each with 9.8% of the market share.
-There is no significant local production of information and communication technology, except for capacitors used in electronic equipment produced at a free trade zone for specific clients.
+The United States is among the top three sources of ICT goods imports in El Salvador, with 4.7% of the imports market share in 2022; China leads with 66.6%, followed by Mexico with 15% of the market share.
+There is no significant local production of information and communication technology, except for capacitors used in electronic equipment produced at a free trade zone.
 Import duties for information and communication technology and equipment are zero percent, subject to a 13% value-added tax.
 Companies should either register an office or work with a local agent to do business in El Salvador.

 Leading Sub-Sectors